dcollinsn/batwing-tech/content/about.md

 date: 2019-03-21T22:35:43-04:00
 ---

-Batwing Hobbies, LLC, and our owner and sole member, Dan Collins, are committed to providing expert and professional services to a wide range of organizations, projects, and individuals related to competitive gaming and organized play, and especially to Magic: the Gathering organized play.
-These include officiating at tournaments as a Level 3 Judge, as well as advice, consulting, and technical work for affiliated projects.
+Batwing Hobbies LLC's owner and sole member is Dan Collins - Level 3 Magic: the Gathering Judge, consultant, and software developer.
+I am committed to providing expert and professional services to a wide range of organizations, projects, and individuals related to competitive gaming and organized play, and especially to Magic: the Gathering organized play.
+This includes officiating at tournaments as well as providing technical work for affiliated projects.

 At tournaments, this includes providing rulings and leading teams of judges to perform the myriad tasks that are required to run a smooth, fun, and fair event.